apify/actor-whitepaper/README.md

 ### Python

-To build actors in Python, simply install the [apify](https://pypi.org/project/apify/) PyPi package to your project:
+To build actors in Python, simply install the Apify SDK for Python, via the [apify](https://pypi.org/project/apify/) PyPi package into your project:

 ```bash
 $ pip3 install apify